This toolkit presents selected training curricula, programs, and resources. Materials in each category are listed beginning with the most recent item.

 Online Multimedia Resources.
 National SUID/SIDS Resource Center.
 Wisdom From the Field series with personal stories from health professionals; Association of SIDS and Infant Mortality Professionals-Association of Maternal and Child Health Programs research webinars; Power-Point presentations and archived webinars; and videos.
 Includes Safe Infant Sleep videos analyzed by AAP recommendations.

-See the A–Z Topics list for additional materials that can be used in training.
+- A–Z Topics, browse for additional materials that can be used in training.